dmbarbour/wikilon/docs/AwelonLang.md

 ## Bots and Effects

 An Awelon bot process is a deterministic transaction, repeated indefinitely.

+Process coordination is implicit.
+Deterministic repetition of a read-only or failed transaction is obviously unproductive.
+Thus, we can improve system efficiency by waiting for a change among the observed variables.
+For example, a stream processing bot might voluntarily abort if an input queue is empty or output queue is full.
+Compared to locks and signals, this provides a robust means to wait for arbitrary conditions, and makes it relatively easy to preserve system consistency.

 Preliminary API: